tirejs/tire/docs/tire.md

 <span class="us">.find(selector)</span> <span class="re">Tire</span>

-Find elements that match CSS selector executed in scope of nodes in the current collection.
+Find elements that match a CSS selector executed in the scope of nodes in the current collection.

 ### hasClass